Skip to main content

 • Zoom: Pinch or stretch on a trackpad, or hold Ctrl and scroll.

-The canvas has a toolbar in the bottom-left with canvas navigation tools: Zoom in icon. zoom in, Zoom out icon. zoom out, Fullscreen icon. fit view, DAG horizontal icon. auto-layout, and Drag icon. drag mode.
+The canvas toolbar is located in the header with canvas navigation tools: Zoom in icon. zoom in, Zoom out icon. zoom out, Fullscreen icon. fit view, DAG horizontal icon. auto-layout, and Drag icon. drag mode.

 Right-click anywhere on the canvas to access common actions including adding operators, undo and redo, auto-layout, fit view, and opening the code pane.